joshuahwfwEE/xilinx-hdmi-passthrough-system/README.md

 hdmi_mgb2_v11 project:

 story:
-using xilinx hdmirx1.4/2.0 subsystem ip and xilinx hdmitx1.4/2.0 ip and xilinx video phy controller and memory storge system and the others ip to implement a hdmi passthrough system on synopsys haps connect daughter card hdmi_mgb2_v11.
+using xilinx hdmirx1.4/2.0 subsystem ip and xilinx hdmitx1.4/2.0 ip and xilinx video phy controller and memory storge system
+to implement a hdmi passthrough system on synopsys haps connect daughter card hdmi_mgb2_v11.

-this repos conatin a hdmi vdma+ddr4 passthrough project
+this repos conatin a hdmi vdma+ddr4 passthrough project which is used for receive hdmi input stream and write to memory sytem and then read stream out to hdmi output

-you can see Multimedia User Guide (UG1449) to look for which is suitable for you as the solution.
+this is one of a video solution in Xilinx Multimedia User Guide (UG1449), you can see more solution there.

-all project can depart or remix into following project that is already developed and tested well: project and usage content:
+all project can depart or remix into following project that is already developed and tested well:

+available projects and usage content:

 1 hdmi_mgb2_v11:
-1. hdmi tx_only project: use tpg and xilinx hdmi1.4/2.0 tx subsystem and video phy controller for output the video stream
+1. hdmi tx_only : use tpg and xilinx hdmi1.4/2.0 tx subsystem and video phy controller for output the video stream
-2. hdmi rx_only project: use video phy controller and xilinx hdmi1.4/2.0 tx subsystem to receive input hdmi video data and convert into axi stream
+2. hdmi rx_only : use video phy controller and xilinx hdmi1.4/2.0 tx subsystem to receive input hdmi video data and convert into axi stream

 1 hdmi_mgb2_v11 + 1 ddr4_ht3:
-4. hdmi rx+vdma+ddr4 project: add extra add extra video dma and ddr4 as the storage system on hdmi rx_only project
+4. hdmi rx+vdma+ddr4 : add extra add extra video dma and ddr4 as the storage system on hdmi rx_only project
-5. hdmi passthrough project: combine rx and tx feature,  rx can receive the input video stream and analysis the infomation and use this infomation for tx's configuration
+5. hdmi passthrough : combine rx and tx feature,  rx can receive the input video stream and analysis the infomation and use this infomation for tx's configuration
-6. hdmi vdma+ddr4 passthrough project : similar to hdmi passthrough project, add extra video dma and ddr4 as the video buffer.
+6. hdmi vdma+ddr4 passthrough  : similar to hdmi passthrough project, add extra video dma and ddr4 as the video buffer.

 2 hdmi_mgb2_v11 + 1 ddr4_ht3:
 7. hdmi tx_only+oversampling to hdmi rx+dru+vdma+ddr4: combine tx_only with oversampling project and rx+dru+vdma+ddr4 project and verify the lowest pixel clk is 12.375M/s